 “a charmingly succinct, illustrated collection of meditations on self-image.
 It’s the antidote our diet-obsessed culture so desperately needs, encouraging women to live in the present, embrace health and happiness, and feel beautiful at every size.”

 “From the serious to the slightly silly, Elizabeth’s observations about women and the way we treat our bodies will have you re-thinking every criticism you’ve ever applied to yourself.”

-from sketchbooks she kept while struggling with her own eating disorders.
-She is committed to creating positive, fun images that reflect a diversity of body types.
+I am committed to creating positive, fun images that reflect a diversity of body types!